Pro Wrestling Guerrilla: 2020s: Multiple hiatuses

 PWG went on a hiatus during the COVID-19 pandemic and did not hold any events throughout 2020.
 PWG's first show in almost two years was Mystery Vortex 7 in 2021.
 The 2023 Battle of Los Angeles saw the surprise PWG debut of All Elite Wrestling star Chris Jericho.

 During their main event match of WrestleMania 39 Night One, Kevin Owens and Sami Zayn both wore ring gear that featured the PWG logo, marking the first time the promotion’s logo had appeared on WWE programming.
 During the post-show press conference, Owens and Zayn thanked both Super Dragon and the entire PWG for helping them in their careers.

 PWG was forced into a second hiatus in August 2023 when Super Dragon announced there would be no more PWG shows for the indefinite future as he needed to attend to his girlfriend, who is battling with cancer.
-In November 2023, the Globe Theatre (PWG's home base since 2018) announced it was closing down with immediate effect.